EUthana/EUthana_Project/Comm/readme.md

 Modeling-combo start at 800 USD

--face and body mesh
+● face and body mesh

--rig and dynamic
+● rig and dynamic

--40 blendshapes
+● 40 blendshapes

--full textures
+● full textures

 Add-on: